Diamko94/rentals1/Business-rules.md

 ## Order

 - Order created manually
-- Order blocked Line-units with status Reserved
-- Orded has expiration time (optional)
-- Expired Order releases all line-units with status Reserved
-- Order can be cancelled manually
-- Order blocks line-unit availability for other reservations and rentals
-- Unit status is set to Reserved
+  - Line-items status is set to Reserved
 - Order can be created only if:
   - Line-item status == Available
   - no overlapping ordering exist for the same Line-units within the same time period
+- Order can be cancelled manually
+- Orded has expiration time (optional)
+- Order blocks Line-items with status Reserved\
+- Order blocks line-itms availability for other reservations and rentals
+- Expired Order releases all line-items with status Reserved

 ## Activation